single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### 5.e Set up navigation

-With single-spa, there are a number of options that will allow us to navigate between our separate SPAs. single-spa provides a [`navigateToUrl`](api.md#navigatetourl), a utility function that allows for easy url navigation between registered applications.
+With single-spa, there are a number of options that will allow us to navigate between our separate SPAs. single-spa provides [`navigateToUrl`](api.md#navigatetourl), a utility function that allows for easy url navigation between registered applications.

 > An alternative method would be to call `pushState()`, which `navigateToUrl` does internally.
 This method could be used in conjunction with other client-side libraries but there are some [additional considerations when using `pushState`](https://github.com/CanopyTax/single-spa-examples/issues/54#issuecomment-424384123).